MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 * **Limit the number of WebView2 instances**: We suggest using only one instance of WebView2 within a Unity app.
 Reuse the same instance or tear down and create a new one as needed.
 Keep in mind that removing the WebView prefab from the scene might not destroy the underlying WebView2 instance.
 You must call the `Destroy()` method on the game object to destroy it properly.

 * **Apply general Unity optimization techniques**: To optimize WebView2 performance, use the standard Unity optimization approaches, such as occlusion culling or limiting the update rate.
-For more information, see [Performance recommendations for Unity](/windows/mixed-reality/develop/unity/performance-recommendations-for-unity?tabs=openxr) in the Mixed Reality documentation.
+For more information, see [Performance recommendations for Unity](/windows/mixed-reality/develop/unity/performance-recommendations-for-unity?tabs=openxr) in the mixed reality documentation.

 * **Profile and monitor WebView2 performance**: There are several ways to profile the performance of a HoloLens 2 Unity application: